sergeyshpadyrev/typed-remote-procedure-call/README.md

 #### chain

-But you can also chain operations and execute them in one call:
+But you can also chain operations and execute them all in once

 ```ts
 import { chain } from 'typed-remote-procedure-call';